-check out the two good-looking guys on the cover of the june issue of WAMM magazine:
+Also, check out these two good-looking guys on the cover of the June issue of WAMM.

-in the meantime, all of the thumbnail images on the “discography” page now link to their respective album pages when you click on them, instead of just showing you an enlarged version of the image itself. i should have done that in the first place, but it never occurred to me until now. i also added brief descriptions for perusing purposes, so if you hover your mouse over an album image some text about the album will pop up. sometimes there’s too much there to read in one hover, since the text only seems to stay there for about ten seconds, but you just hover on back and the words will still be there. it’s magical.
+In the meantime, all of the thumbnail images on the Discography page now link to their respective album pages when you click on them instead of just showing you an enlarged version of the image itself.
+I should have done that in the first place, but it never occurred to me until now.
+I also added brief descriptions for perusing purposes.
+So if you hover your mouse over an album image some text about the album should pop up.
+Sometimes there’s too much there to read in one hover, since the text only seems to stay there for about ten seconds, but you just hover on back and the words will still be there.
+It’s magical.

-max and i have been rehearsing for the show coming up next friday, and i think things are coming along pretty nicely. hopefully it’ll be enjoyable to listen to, for whoever is out there in the audience. i’m just having fun taking some songs in different directions, stripping them down, and playing around with some obscure (and not-so obscure) covers. i like the intimacy of the piano/upright bass combination, and there will be a lot of improvising in the midst of structure. it’s a fun dichotomy — taking things that have already been built a certain way, leaving some of them alone, tearing others down and rebuilding them differently…controlled chaos, maybe? i don’t know. it doesn’t seem all that chaotic. i just know that i plan to attempt to have a good time up on-stage, which is something that’s become increasingly difficult for me to do over the years. hopefully it’ll be a positive experience for everybody in the room, and clothes will be shed in a moving display of collective arousal. if the gospel songs don’t get you on your feet, the nickelback covers surely will.
+Max and I have been rehearsing for the show coming up next Friday, and I think things are coming along pretty nicely.
+I’m having fun taking some songs in different directions, stripping them down, and playing around with some obscure (and not-so obscure) covers.
+I like the intimacy of the piano/upright bass combination, and there will be a lot of improvising in the midst of structure.
+It’s a fun dichotomy — taking things that have already been built a certain way, leaving some of them alone, tearing others down and rebuilding them differently…controlled chaos, maybe?
+I don’t know.
+It doesn’t seem all that chaotic.
+I just know my plan is to try and have a good time up onstage, which is something that’s become increasingly difficult for me to do over the years.